Leif-rsps/Kronos-184-Fixed/README.md

 ---

-**This has been updated on 20/05/2025, Commented out JDA/Discord integration and fixed Runelite, any changes I made you can see in commit history**
+**This has been updated on 20/05/2025, Commented out JDA/Discord integration and fixed Runelite, any changes I made you can see in commit history.
+Gradle has been updated to 7.6.4**

 ---